 Brian’s clients operate in a wide range of areas, from real estate and renewable energy, to agriculture and food products, green consumer goods, and publishing.
-What they share is the desire to pursue projects, products, and missions that are truly pioneering and often unusually challenging—demanding an innovative and creative approach to meeting their legal representation needs.
+What they share is the desire to pursue projects, products, services, and missions that are truly pioneering and often unusually challenging—demanding an innovative and creative approach to meeting their legal representation needs.

 Whatever the industry or idea, Brian helps clients work through the legal and strategic issues at every stage, from conception, through planning and development, to completion and implementation.
 He also enjoys working with management teams and boards on a wide variety of general matters, analyzing relevant areas of the law and translating data and facts into useful information they can act upon with confidence.